martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

     }
 </style>

-An invariant distribution composed with an equivariant invertible function results in an invariant distribution <d-cite key="kohler2020equivariant"></d-cite>.
+An invariant distribution composed with an equivariant invertible function results in another invariant distribution <d-cite key="kohler2020equivariant"></d-cite>.
 Furthermore, if $x \sim p(x)$ is invariant to a group, and the transition probabilities of a Markov chain $y \sim p(y|x)$ are equivariant, then the marginal distribution of $y$ at any time step $t$ is also invariant to that group <d-cite key="xu2022geodiff"></d-cite>.

-Since the underlying EGNN already ensures equivariance, the initial sampling distribution can easily be constrained to something roto-invariant, such as a simple mean zero Gaussian with a diagonal covariance matrix, as seen in Figure 3 (left).
+Since the underlying EGNN already ensures equivariant transformation, the remaining constraint can easily be achieved by setting the initial sampling distribution to something roto-invariant, such as a simple mean zero Gaussian with a diagonal covariance matrix, as seen in Figure 3 (left).

-Translations require a few more tricks.
+Translation equivariance requires a few more tricks.
 It has been shown, that it is impossible to have non-zero distributions invariant to translations <d-cite key="satorras2021en"></d-cite>.
 Intuitively, the translation invariance property means that any point $\mathbf{x}$ results in the same assigned $p(\mathbf{x})$, leading to a uniform distribution, which, if stretched over an unbounded space, would be approaching zero-valued probabilities thus not integrating